forestgrape/coronavirus/7_social/controlling.md

   * In Slovakia in early November 2020 a nationwide testing campaign and only those with negative tests were excluded from a general curfew.
     > A new tactics and it will be interesting to analyze it.
 A general curfew I consider to strict in any situation including this.
 Only allowing people with negative tests to enter foreign indoor settings (e.g. gastronomy/offices) should be enough.

-    ~~> A tactics like this could be applied locally in regions: Just those with negative are allowed to leave the region and enter foreign indoor rooms.~~ this was to prevent home lockdown, long shutdowns and chaotic hospital overflows.
+    ~~> A tactics like this could be applied locally in regions: Just those with negative are allowed to leave the region and enter foreign crowded indoor rooms.~~ this was to prevent home lockdown, long shutdowns and chaotic hospital overflows.
 This is obsolete as of August 2021.

 ### Outdoor Days